How to remove late payments from my credit report

 While there are many factors that affect your credit report, nothing has a bigger impact than your payment history.
 In fact, your history of on-time and late payments makes up 35 percent of what bureaus take into consideration when calculating your credit score.

 Generally speaking, a late payment (also known as a delinquency) can lower your credit score by 100 points or more.
 This is especially true if you have a higher credit score (600+), as it will cause a bigger drop than if you had a lower score.
-However, even the most diligent cardholder can accidentally miss a payment.
-Luckily, there’s a grace period before this slip-up really messes with your score.

 If you find a late payment within the seven-year time frame that you don’t recognize, there’s a chance your lender made a mistake when reporting it.
-You can dispute this claim directly with the credit bureau, with your credit card company or even your collections agency.
+You can dispute this claim directly with the credit bureau, with your credit card company or even with your collection agency.
 After filing a claim, the company has 30 days to investigate before sending through their ruling.

 If you’re trying to improve your credit score by removing late payments that were reported correctly, you have a few ways to approach the situation.
 However, it’s important to note that successfully removing late payments that weren’t reported in error is very rare.